-Cruisin’ accepts Visa, MasterCard, Visa Debit, MasterCard Debit and AMEX.
-Visa and MasterCard will incur an additional 1.4% non-refundable administration fee.
-Visa Debit and MasterCard Debit will incur an additional 0.60% non-refundable administration fee.
-American Express will incur an additional 4.55% non-refundable administration fee.
+Cruisin’ accepts Visa, MasterCard, Visa Debit and MasterCard Debit.
+Visa will incur an additional 1.48% non-refundable administration fee.
+MasterCard will incur an additional 1.37% non-refundable administration fee.
+Visa Debit will incur an additional 0.66% non-refundable administration fee.
+MasterCard Debit will incur an additional 0.41% non-refundable administration fee.

 If cancelled up to 29+ days prior to pick up.
 No Fee

 • If cancelled 28 to 7 days prior to pick up 25% of total rental